ecoacoustics/web-components/docs/code-style.md

 Because `@keyframe` declarations cannot be lexically scoped in CSS, you should **always** prefix keyframe identifiers with their scoping.

-Example: For a grid tile animation, the scoping prefix "`grid-tile`" could be used like `grid-tile-selection-animation`
+Example: For an animation that targets a grid tile element, the scoping prefix "`grid-tile`" could be used in a keyframe declaration such as `@keyframe grid-tile-selection-animation`.

 ## JsDoc